 - https: or https://—Use a TLS/SSL channel over HTTP for secure communication between the application and its peers.

-Host is one or more IP addresses or hostnames of message brokers to connect to.
+Host is one or more IP addresses or hostnames of event brokers to connect to.
 Up to four potential hosts to connect or reconnect to can be entered in a comma‑separated list.
-Listing more than one host allows a client to attempt to connect or reconnect to alternate hosts should the first message broker be unavailable.
+Listing more than one host allows a client to attempt to connect or reconnect to alternate hosts should the first event broker be unavailable.
 Connect or reconnect attempts are made to the hosts in the order in which they are presented in the list.
-The listed host message brokers may be in separate geographic locations.
+The listed host event brokers may be in separate geographic locations.

-- When message brokers are operating in high-availability (HA) redundant pairs, do not list both message brokers in the pair as hosts.
-The redundant pair use the same IP address for the connection, so they appear as one message broker to the messaging API.
+- When event brokers are operating in high-availability (HA) redundant pairs, do not list both event brokers in the pair as hosts.
+The redundant pair use the same IP address for the connection, so they appear as one event broker to the messaging API.

-- The connect and reconnect behavior of a client is controlled by the Session properties used for its connection with the message broker.
+- The connect and reconnect behavior of a client is controlled by the Session properties used for its connection with the event broker.
 For more information, refer to Connect Retries Per Host.

 Port is the port number to use to establish the connection.
 An explicit value is only required when the client needs to use a port other than the automatically‑assigned default port number.
 The default port number for TCP is 55555 when channel compression is not in use, or 55003 when compression is in use.
 The default port for TLS/SSL is 55443 (note that compression is not available when TLS/SSL is used).